Two sisters got pregnant young. Their choices and their secrets shaped their lives

 "I had options, and I was fearful," Fanny said.
 "I cannot imagine not having options.
 I cannot imagine not having options.
 You're already afraid."

-As many as 26 states are certain or likely to ban abortion if the Supreme Court strikes Roe down.
+As many as 26 states are certain or likely to ban abortion now that the Supreme Court has struck down Roe.

 Copyright 2022 WPLN News